clairesmi/bingo-for-video-calls/README.md

 ![Homepage screenshot](/src/bingo-assets/homepage.png)

 ## Deployment
-The project is deployed with Netlify and cn be found here: https://smith-bingo.netlify.app/
+The project is deployed with Netlify and can be found here: https://smith-bingo.netlify.app/

 ## Project setup
 ```